KevReCo/re_lib/README.md

 ### Licence

 All repository's files are under the Creative Common Zero (1.0) licence.

-Some contry legaly don't recognize the Public Domain.
+Some contries don't recognize the Public Domain.

 CC0 is the closest licence to the *Public Domain*.

 See: [LICENCE.CC0](LICENCE.CC0.txt)